bbc/peaks.js/customizing.md

 ```

 Your custom point marker handle object must implement the `init` and
 `fitToView` methods.
-It may also optionally implement `positionUpdated` and
+It may also optionally implement `timeUpdated` and
 `destroy`.
 Refer to the [Marker methods](#marker-methods) section for
 details.